Try these easy tips to prevent indigestion, boost brain power, stop osteoporosis, and more.

 Your ankles are the most vulnerable joints in your body, and are particularly vulnerable to sprains and strains.
 According to traditional Chinese medicine, the ankles represent flexibility; it follows that stiff ankles and repeated ankle injuries indicate that change is difficult in that person’s life.

 Simple ankle rotations – 10 to 15 circles in either direction, practised every day – will improve flexibility and prevent sprains and strains.
 Supplements can promote tissue repair and reduce inflammation: try vitamin C and flavonoids to heal connective tissues and muscles, glucosamine to strengthen and protect joints and ligaments, and bromelain to reduce inflammation and pain.

 Apply creams or ointments containing the plant extract arnica to sore muscles or joints.
 Compresses soaked in sweet marjoram oil and water have a pain-relieving effect.

 Applying magnets to painful areas is thought to speed healing.

-Finally, go barefoot whenever you can.
+Finally, go barefoot whenever you can safely do so.
 A new study in the Journal of Podiatry has found that shoe-wearing populations have feet that are markedly more unhealthy than those who went barefoot.

 Podiatry expert Dr William Rossi adds, “It took four million years to develop our unique human foot and our distinctive human gait, a remarkable feat of bioengineering.
 Yet in only a few thousand years, and with one carelessly designed instrument – our shoes – we have warped our pure anatomical form.”